Main page content

 Safady is involved in board service and volunteer activities.
 She also spends considerable time at the invitation of universities and nonprofit organizations, emceeing events honoring distinguished civic and business leaders.
 Safady has been the recipient of Texas State University’s College of Liberal Arts Distinguished Alumnus Award, the Austin Business Journal’s Women of Distinction Award, the UT College of Communication’s Robert Jeffrey Award for Distinguished Service, and St. Edward’s University’s Presidential Medallion.

-Safady serves as the only Texan on Philanthropy 2030, a national board to advance philanthropic work as a professional career.
-She also chaired the Association of Public Land-Grant Universities’ Commission on Strategic Communication and Advancement and serves as chair of the governance and nominations committee of the Austin Community Foundation.
-She is a board member at the Headliners Club of Austin.
+Safady served on Philanthropy 2030, a national task force to advance philanthropic work as a professional career.
+She also chaired the Association of Public Land-Grant Universities’ Commission on Strategic Communication and Advancement.

 Safady is Chairman of the Board of Governors of the Austin Community Foundation.
 She is president-elect of the Headliners Club of Austin, a board member at the Austin Crime Commission, the Music Treatment Foundation, and UT Austin’s LBJ School RGK Center for Philanthropy and Community Service.